Day-by-Day / November 6, 1805

 November 6, 1805

-Little Cape Horn, WA The night is rainy and during the day, the men paddle in the rain past villages at the mouth of the Cowlitz.
-They buy salmon and wapato and are told that Captain Haley visits the mouth of the Columbia.
-At camp, they build large fires to dry out and kill the fleas infesting their blankets.
+After a rainy night, the men paddle down the Columbia in the rain.
+From various villages near the mouth of the Cowlitz River, they buy salmon and wapato and are told that Captain Haley visits the mouth of the Columbia.
+At their camp at Little Cape Horn, they build large fires to dry out and kill the fleas infesting their blankets.

 Wet Morning